 We are excited to share that along with sharing the World’s Best Cake recipe with you from this book, we are also going to be giving away a copy to one lucky winner!

-Check out the World’s Best Cake Recipe and find out how to enter for the chance to win a copy of Sweet Paul Eat and Make: Charming Recipes and Kitchen Crafts You Will Love after the jump…
+Check out the World’s Best Cake Recipe from Sweet Paul Eat and Make: Charming Recipes and Kitchen Crafts You Will Love after the jump…